-Review of Westin Kaanapali Ocean Resort Villas in Maui, Hawaii.
+Review of Westin Ka’anapali Ocean Resort Villas in West Maui, Hawaii.

 To say there is kid-friendly snorkeling at the Westin Kaanapali Ocean Resort Villas is like saying the Hana Highway has a few curves in it.
-From the first moments we stuck our masked and goggled faces into the water it was clear that the resort’s beachfront is located smack dab against a reef.
+From the first moments we stuck our masked and goggled faces into the waters lapping at Kaanapali beach, it was clear that the resort’s beachfront is located smack dab against a reef.

 In this particular case, great snorkeling wasn’t something we needed to swim out to at all, but something we could wade into and carefully launch ourselves above, with an instant array of yellow tang, parrot fish, coronet fish, and humuhumunukunukuapua’a below us on a planet of living coral.
 We could simply tow our 4-year-old around by his swim vest, giving him full views through his goggles of this underwater world, including an enormous green sea turtle passing by.